 Selecting the editing icon invokes a popover with more information about the unsaved changes.
 This normally states:

-The popover closes when the user clicks or taps the Close icon or anywhere outside the popover.
+The popover closes when the user clicks outside the popover or clicks the (Close) icon.

 Consider using the wizard floorplan instead of the object page floorpan if: